 - Non-flush toilets

-Each campsite has a fire ring with hot plate.
+Each campsite has a fire ring.
 You can buy firewood and ice from the office at Diamond Head campground.
 Collecting firewood from the park is not permitted.

 - Gas/electric barbecues (free)